meteor/meteor/content/blaze.md

 <h3 id="name-data-contexts">Name data contexts to template inclusions</h3>
 It's tempting to provide the data context of a sub-template as a "raw" object (like `{{> todosItem todo}}`), it's a better idea to explicitly give it a name (`{{> todosItem todo=todo}}`).
 There are two primary reasons for this:

-1. When using the data in the sub-template, it's a lot clearer what you are accessing `{{todo.title}}` is clearer than `title`.
+1. When using the data in the sub-component, it's a lot clearer what you are accessing `{{todo.title}}` is clearer than `title`.
 2. It's more flexible, in case in future you need to provide more arguments to the template.

-  For instance, in the case of the `todosItem` sub-template, we need to provide two extra arguments to control the editing state of the item, which would have been a hassle to add if the item was used with a raw `todo` argument.
+  For instance, in the case of the `todosItem` sub-component, we need to provide two extra arguments to control the editing state of the item, which would have been a hassle to add if the item was used with a raw `todo` argument.

 Additionally, for similar reasons of clarity, always explicitly provide a data context to an inclusion, rather than letting it passively "fall-through".